bazel-contrib/rules_nodejs/docs/Rollup.md

   return results;
 }

-const statuses = parseStatusFile(bazel_version_file);
+// This undefined variable will be replaced with the full path during the build. const statuses = parseStatusFile(bazel_version_file);
 // Parse the stamp file produced by Bazel from the version control system let version = '<unknown>';